Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Population Analysis

-Thus if $p$ is bounded away from one, the reference dictionary is locally identifiable for sparsity level $pK$ up to the order $O(\coh^{-2})$.
-On the other hand, the condition by GS in general requires $K = O(\coh^{-2})$, i.e. not taking advantage of sparsity.
+As before, if $1-p>\delta$ for some $\delta>0$, the reference dictionary is locally identifiable for sparsity level $pK$ up to the order $O(\coh^{-2})$.
+On the other hand, the condition by GS requires $K = O(\coh^{-2})$, which, does not take advantage of sparsity.

 In addition, by Example \ref{eg:allMu} and the remark under Lemma \ref{lemma:normBounds}, we also know that the sparsity requirement $O(\coh^{-2})$ cannot be improved in general.